+Section 60a

-Section 60a Discharge of oily drainage water
+Discharge of drainage water and other oily water

-Oily drainage water may be discharged to sea subsequent to treatment.
-The oil content in drainage water discharged to sea, shall be as low as possible, cf. Chapter II of the Framework Regulations and Sections 7 and 8 of the Management Regulations.
+Oily drainage water and other oily water may be discharged to sea subsequent to treatment.

+The oil content in water as mentioned in the first subsection and discharged to sea, shall be as low as possible, cf. Chapter II of the Framework Regulations and Sections 7 and 8 of the Management Regulations.
 In any event, the oil content shall not exceed 30 mg oil per litre of water as a weighted average for one calendar month.

-Water treatment systems shall be operated such that the environmental strain from discharges to sea will be as low as possible
+Treatment systems shall be operated such that the environmental strain from discharges to sea will be as low as possible

-Chemicals that accompany oily drainage water to sea after cleaning, must be covered by a discharge permit, cf. Section 66, first subsection.
-Adding chemical residue or other waste to drainage water that is discharged to sea pursuant to this section, is not allowed.
+Chemicals that accompany water as mentioned in the first subsection to sea after cleaning, must be covered by a discharge permit, cf. Section 66, first subsection.
+Adding chemical residue or other waste to oily water that is discharged to sea pursuant to this section, is not allowed.